Yothu/reservify-front-end/README.md

 > #### A hotel reservation app displays all the existing hotels and details of each hotel, allowing the user to reserve the hotel they want.

+> Check the [Back-end Repository](https://github.com/Yothu/reservify-back-end) of this project!

 > #### Allows users:

 - To Signup and Login.